marktech7/OSTICKET/Access-Control.md

 ### Limited Access Agents

 Agents can be optionally configured to have access only to the tickets to which they are directly assigned — either via direct individual assignment or via team assignment.
 Such agents do not have access to all the tickets which would otherwise be visible to them based on their assigned primary Department and Group.

+# End Users

+End Users have access to their own tickets, of course.
+If an Agent changes the Owner of a ticket to a different End User, the original "Owner" of the ticket will no longer have any access to the ticket.

+## Collaborators

+End Users also have access to all the ticket on which they collaborate.
+When Agents correspond on a ticket, they can manage the End User Collaborators.
+Collaborators that are disabled for a ticket, but not deleted, will still have access to the ticket but will no longer receive replies and automated correspondence for the ticket.

+## Organizations

+**Coming** Members of the same organization can optionally share all the tickets submitted by any of the members of the Organization.
+Primary Contacts of the Organization can configure this setting for the whole Organization.